DarkCaster/Perpetual/docs/op_implement.md

 This final stage generates the actual code based on the planning from Stage 2.
 It includes:

-1. Gather source code from relevant project files requested by LLM at stage 1, that needed to implement requested code.
+1. Gather source code from relevant project files requested by LLM at stage 1, that are needed to implement requested code.
 Also, if available, use reasonings extracted from stage 2 as further instructions.
 2. Iteratively processing each file that needs modification or creation.
 3. Querying the LLM to produce the implemented code.
 4. Handling partial responses and continuing generation if token limits are reached.